 Two-Step Marketing Strategy

 The immediate goal is to improve cow-calf profits using short-term forward contracts with feedlots and packers who already sell to major grocery and food service companies.
 We must maintain good relationships with these key supply chain members because they represent our only near-term cash flow.
-Our long-term goal is to convince large numbers of Omaha and Kansas City consumers to buy their beef from “diversified” sustainable farmers and ranchers who are rebuilding local soil, water and wildlife resources.
+Our long-term goal is to convince large numbers of Omaha and Kansas City consumers to buy their beef from “diversified” organic farmers and ranchers who are rebuilding local soil, water and wildlife resources.

 Governance and ROI